Scoliosis Specialist In Murfreesboro

 Treatment of scoliosis depends mostly on its severity, the patient’s age, and especially the cause.
-It’s only in rare cases that you may require surgery or a brace may be needed to correct, while in other cases chiropractic, exercises, and physical therapy.
+It’s only in rare cases that you may require surgery or a brace to correct it.
+Otherwise, most cases are treatable by chiropractic, exercises, and physical therapy.
 Our chiropractor will work with you to create a customized treatment plan that is best suited to your specific needs.